New bonobo genome fine tunes great ape evolution studies

-Category: Climate Hits: 1A new, high-quality bonobo genome assembly has been constructed.
+Category: Climate Hits: 2A new, high-quality bonobo genome assembly has been constructed.
 It is allowing scientists to more accurately compare the bonobo genome to that of other great apes - the gorilla, orangutan, chimpanzee - and to the modern human.
 This analysis is revealing new information about hominid evolution, distinctions between chimps and bonobos and genetic relations among present-day hominids, and predicts a greater fraction of the human genome is genetically closer to chimps and bonobos.

 Read more https://www.sciencedaily.com/releases/2021/05/210505113659.htm